Frequently Asked Questions

 Getting Started

-JustResolv handles disputes between two U.S. businesses arising from contracts governed by U.S. law, valued between $10K and $250K.
+JustResolv handles disputes between two U.S. businesses arising from contracts governed by U.S. law, valued up to $250K.
 Typical contracts include vendor agreements, service contracts, construction subcontracts, SaaS agreements, wholesale contracts, and freelancer agreements — but any B2B contract dispute in that range is a fit.

 JustResolv is designed exclusively for business-to-business contract disputes.
 We do not handle consumer complaints, employment disputes, insurance claims, intellectual property disputes, or matters involving personal injury.